sedelmeyer/predicting-crime/pages/about.md

 ### Bias in crime reporting

 - The crime dataset only reports incidents that were recorded by public officials, and does not report crimes that go untracked.
 A side effect of this is that areas with better law enforcement are likely to have a greater percentage of crimes tracked in the dataset and therefore show higher incidence of crimes.
 This makes it difficult, for example, to measure the effect of law enforcement on the relative frequency of crimes, as more police might mean less crimes happening but a higher percentage of those being reported.
-Some ways to address these concerns might employ the use of different crime-related sources, such as surveys of victimisation, analysis of CCTV camera footage, etc.
+Some ways to address these concerns might employ the use of different crime-related sources, such as surveys of victimization, analysis of CCTV camera footage, etc.

 ### Normalizing crime numbers